 During the panel on “Heat Stress: Science and Solutions,” participants discussed the growing concern for individual and population health given rising global temperatures.
 The speakers explored potential solutions, including institutional action, policy changes, and adaptive engineering, with the aim of mitigating the associate risks.
 The panel’s objective was to generate innovative ideas while encouraging a practical approach to adaption and mitigation.

-Learn more: Rising Global Temperatures Are Threatening Our Health—but There Are Reasons to Be Hopeful
+Learn more: Read the article, Rising Global Temperatures Are Threatening Our Health—but There Are Reasons to Be Hopeful

-Learn more: Harvard Convenes Leaders at a Climate Crossroads
+Learn more: Read the article, Harvard Convenes Leaders at a Climate Crossroads

 Learn more: Resource Pack: Introduction to Benefit-Cost Analysis